stadium-software/message-box/README.md

 ![](images/ButtonClick.png)

 ## Custom Styling
 Use the "classname" defined for the buttons to write CSS into the stylesheet and style the buttons as you see fit.
+Check out the Stylesheet in the example application for some ideas.

 ## Custom Event Handler
 When a button is clicked, the popup closes and the custom event handler script below is called.
 Do any processing you need to do in this script